Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Results

 Figure \ref{fig:myy} shows the di-photon invariant mass distribution summed over all categories and the two data-taking periods, where the events in each category are weighted by $\log(1+S_{\mathrm{SM}}/B)$, where $S_{\mathrm{SM}}$ is the expected signal yield assuming $\mu_{HH}=1$, while $B$ is the continuum background yield obtained from a fit to the sidebands plus the single Higgs boson background obtained from simulation, all in a 5\,\GeV window around the Higgs boson mass.

-The best-fit value for the signal strength modifier is $\mu_{HH} = 0.9^{+1.3}_{-1.0} \,\mathrm{(stat.)}\,^{+0.6}_{-0.5} \,\mathrm{(syst.)}$ for an expected value of $\mu_{HH} = 1^{+1.3}_{-1.0}$ in the SM\@.
-Fitting the data from Run 2 and Run 3 separately results in $\mu_{HH}$ values compatible with a $p$-value of 0.37.
-The statistical significance for Higgs boson pair production is $0.84\, \sigma$, where $1.01\, \sigma$ is expected.
+The best-fit value for the signal strength modifier is $\mu_{HH} = 0.9^{+1.4}_{-1.1} = 0.9^{+1.3}_{-1.0} \,\mathrm{(stat.)}\,\pm 0.5 \,\mathrm{(syst.)}$ for an expected value of $\mu_{HH} = 1^{+1.3}_{-1.0}$ in the SM\@.
+Fitting the data from Run 2 and Run 3 separately results in $\mu_{HH}$ values compatible with each other with a $p$-value of 0.40.
+The statistical significance for Higgs boson pair production is $0.78\, \sigma$, where $1.01\, \sigma$ is expected.
 The systematic uncertainty is dominated by the uncertainties in the heavy-flavour content in single Higgs boson production, the photon energy scale and resolution, and the calculation of the Higgs boson pair production cross section.
-An upper limit at 95\% CL of $\mu_{HH} < 3.8$ is derived assuming SM $HH$ kinematics.
+An upper limit at 95\% CL of $\mu_{HH} < 3.7$ is derived assuming SM $HH$ kinematics.
 Assuming no $HH$ production the expected limit is $\mu_{HH} < 2.6$, while assuming $\mu_{HH} =1$, the expected limit becomes $\mu_{HH} < 3.7$.
 Figure \ref{fig:r23mucomp} compares the separate fit results for Run 2 and Run 3 as well as their combination in terms of the significance and the 95\% CL upper limit.
+The same definition of the analysis categories is used for all fits.
 Compared to Ref.~\cite{HDBS-2021-10} the significance in $\mu_{HH}$ improved by approximately 20\% due to the new $b$-tagging algorithm and an additional 5\% comes from the kinematic fit.
 The improvement from the additional data is approximately 60\%, with 50\% attributed to increased statistics and 10\% to the optimisation of the analysis categories, made possible by treating the background shapes in the two datasets as correlated.